AleBark/udacity-employees-poll-project/README.md

 # Employee Polls Project

+To run the project without major problems, it's recommended to use the following versions on Node and Npm:

+Node version: v18.12.1
+Npm version: 8.19.2
+Node and Npm versions can be easily managed through Node Version Manager

+After that, it should be simple as running npm install && npm start

-This is the repository for the final assessment project for Udacity's React & Redux course.
+## This is the repository for the final assessment project for Udacity's React & Redux course.

 The `_DATA.js` file represents a fake database and methods that let you access the data.
 The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
 Each user should have an avatar, so you’ll need to add the path to each user’s avatar.